-Otmore is taking the traditional way of working with intellectual property rights, IT and trademark communication to a new level by providing high-end consultancy services that guide you from the start to the finish line and beyond.
-We are the obvious partner, providing your company with a professional guidance in the complex world of online brand protection.
-By working proactively, we will put you in a strategic advantage, letting you focus on your business, assured that Otmore is protecting your company.
+We are taking the traditional way of working with intellectual property rights, IT and trademark communication to a new level by providing tailor-made services that guides you from the start, to the finish line and beyond.
+Otmore is the obvious partner, providing your company with professional guidance in the complex world of trademark protection.
+By working proactively, we will give you a strategic advantage so that you can focus on your business, rest assured that Otmore is protecting your company.

 A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of another.
 A trademark creates recognition for customers and value for the brand.